AI Glossary

 JSON Mode

-An API setting that forces an LLM to always output valid JSON, without enforcing a specific schema.
+An API setting that constrains an LLM to output valid JSON without enforcing a specific schema.

 Read more →KV Cache

-A performance optimization that stores attention computation results for previously seen tokens, avoiding expensive recomputation on each inference step.
+A performance optimization that stores key and value tensors from attention computations for previously seen tokens, eliminating recomputation during autoregressive generation.

 Read more →Latency vs Throughput